Fabricator (intelligence): Notable fabricators

 Manucher Ghorbanifar was an Iranian fabricator who lived in Paris and fed bogus information to western intelligence agencies.
 He is suspected to have been directed by Iranian intelligence to provide disinformation to western intelligence agencies.
 He provided false information to the U.S. National Security Council with regard to the Iran-Contra arms for hostages process.
-Despite being labelled a fabricator by the CIA due to his role in the Iran-Contra Affair, he again peddled fabrications to the U.S. Defense Intelligence Agency during the build up to the 2003 invasion of Iraq in the War on Terrorism at a meeting in Rome in December 2001 with representatives from the Undersecretary of Defense's office and a related follow-up meeting in June 2003.
+Despite being labelled a fabricator by the CIA due to his role in the Iran-Contra Affair, he again peddled fabrications to the U.S. Defense Intelligence Agency during the build up to the 2003 invasion of Iraq in the war on terrorism at a meeting in Rome in December 2001 with representatives from the Undersecretary of Defense's office and a related follow-up meeting in June 2003.
 He approached the DoD officials specifically stating that he did not want to deal with the CIA.
 Later investigations revealed that policy officials from the Office of the Undersecretary of Defense circumvented the CIA and collected and used fabricated intelligence in the build up to the 2003 invasion of Iraq.
-Senator Rockafeller, representing the United States Senate Select Committee on Intelligence, stated that "clandestine meetings between DOD policy officials and Iranians in Rome and Paris in 2001 and 2003... were facilitated by Manucher Ghorbanifar, an Iranian exile and intelligence fabricator. ...
+Senator Rockefeller, representing the United States Senate Select Committee on Intelligence, stated that "clandestine meetings between DOD policy officials and Iranians in Rome and Paris in 2001 and 2003... were facilitated by Manucher Ghorbanifar, an Iranian exile and intelligence fabricator. ...
 Pentagon policy officials ... undertook the collection of sensitive intelligence. ...
 It was a rogue operation."

 Ahmed Chalabi is an Iraqi politician and Iranian agent who fed and promoted false intelligence reports of weapons of mass destruction to Bush administration officials in order to encourage the 2003 invasion of Iraq.

 Rafid Ahmed Alwan al-Janabi is an Iraqi citizen who peddled fabrications regarding Iraqi WMDs to western intelligence services.
 Known under his codename Curveball, his fabrications compromised the 2002 National Intelligence Estimate.
 He was a prolific fabricator with his information generating over 100 false intelligence reports for the BND and the United States.
 CIA officer Tyler Drumheller was a vocal opponent of the use of information sourced from Curveball as justification for the 2003 invasion of Iraq.

 The Government of Iran is known to fabricate events to justify propaganda, some of which is based on lies dating back to the 1930s.
 The Iranian state owned Press TV is known to diffuse fabricated stories.
 Ofcom, Britain's independent media regulator, revoked Press TV's licence to broadcast in the UK and the German media regulatory office (BLM) made a request to SES Astra to have the channel removed from the satellite; a German court later decided that the ban was not justified.